 22. Young Balkan people are super optimistic

 Traveling through the Balkans, I’ve been really impressed with the dedication and optimism of young people towards their cities and countries.
-Rather than leaving to countries with more job opportunities, many young people are staying or choosing to getting educated abroad then coming back home to open businesses.
+Rather than leaving to countries with more job opportunities, many young Balkan people are staying or choosing to get educated abroad then coming back home to open businesses.
 As a result, small businesses are thriving all over the Balkans, headed by well-educated young people with enormous passion for their country.

 23. Parts of the Balkans feel like a time capsule